 ZIP AND RIDE THROUGH THE SEASONS

 A six-wheeled Swiss Army Pinzgauer might be the last thing you’d expect to see in the White Mountains of New Hampshire, but Alpine Adventures (Lincoln, NH) has upped the ante on unique ways to explore our region.
-Book a guided Pinzgauer tour up Baron Mountain to see fall as it transitions towards winter (the views are even better once the leaves are down) – if you’re feeling ultra daring, you can also add on a ziplining sesh to see it all from up above.
+Book a guided Pinzgauer tour up Barron Mountain to see fall as it transitions towards winter (the views are even better once the leaves are down) – if you’re feeling ultra daring, you can also add on a ziplining sesh to see it all from up above.

 TAKE A SCARY GOOD SELF-GUIDED TOUR